Lothiraldan/saltpad/README.rst

 Launch SaltPad
 --------------

+For testing purpose
+___________________

-Now start SaltPad with this command, note that you should be in the saltpad directory:
+When you just want to test saltpad in a local non-production environment, you can use the embedded webserver but be aware that this solution is not suitable for production environment with multiple users and where encryption is mandatory.
+You can start SaltPad with this command, note that you should be in the saltpad directory:

 .. code:: bash